dekuNukem/duckyPad-Pro/doc/ks_info.md

 Thank you very much for the interest and support of duckyPad Pro!

+I'm excited to share the details of the upcoming Kickstarter campaign!

+## Keep in Touch

+If you haven't already, please consider:

+* Signing up [Pre-launch Page](https://www.kickstarter.com/projects/dekunukem/duckypad-pro-advanced-macro-scripting-beyond-qmk-via) to get notified!
+(Or [Leave your email here](https://forms.gle/rERNdy7BvTqJD88S6))

+* Joining our [Official Discord](https://discord.gg/4sJCBx5) for questions, discussions, and updates.

 ## Launch Date

-duckyPad Pro [Kickstarter](https://www.kickstarter.com/projects/dekunukem/duckypad-pro-advanced-macro-scripting-beyond-qmk-via) is scheduled to launch on **`Tuesday October 1st 2024`** at:
+duckyPad Pro is scheduled to launch on **`Tuesday October 1st 2024`** at:

 ##### United States